Primož Roglič: 2025

 Roglič started his season at the Volta ao Algarve, where he finished 8th overall.
 Despite not being in contention for the win, Roglič stated after the race he was satisfied with his performance and how his form was building to his main goals for the season, like the 2025 Giro d'Italia.
 In March, he raced the Volta a Catalunya.
 After coming second in a photo finish to Juan Ayuso on stage 3, Roglič beat Ayuso on stage 4 in another close sprint to take the stage victory and go into the overall lead.
 After Ayuso placed third in an intermediate sprint, Roglič trailed him by one second heading into the final stage, a six-lap circuit around Barcelona.
 Roglič attacked with 20 km to go, quickly gaining a gap and riding solo to win the stage and seal the overall victory.
 Starting the Giro d'Italia as one of the favorites for the General Classification, Roglič took the lead for the pink jersey on Stage 7; he ultimately dropped out of the bike race during Stage 16 due to the cumulative impact of the injuries he suffered through multiple crashes during the Giro.

 Roglič took part in the 2025 Tour de France, with the intention being that he would lead the team.
-After Stage 16 of the rance, which finished at the top of Mont Ventoux, he had climbed to fifth place overall, however his teammate Florian Lipowitz was in third.
+After Stage 16 of the race, which finished at the top of Mont Ventoux, he had climbed to fifth place overall, however his teammate Florian Lipowitz was in third.
 On Stage 18, after Lipowitz had attacked and was caught, Roglič chose not to help him and finished 53 seconds ahead of him on the stage.
 On Stage 19, Roglič himself attacked on the Col du Pre; he was caught and finished 12 minutes behind winner Thymen Arensman, falling to eighth place on the General Classification, the position in which he finished the race.